Rank(s): Ordinary Seaman

 Battles and Engagements

 Cooper was killed in action during the battle with HMS Java on December 29, 1812.
+He served as a sponger for no. 9 carronade and was probably killed in the same broadside that destroyed Constitution’s wheel and wounded Commodore Bainbridge.

-Cooper’s widow Dorothea applied for a widow’s pension after his death to support her and her daughters, both under the age of 16.
+Cooper’s widow Dorothea applied for a widow’s pension after his death, to support her and her daughters, both under the age of 16.
 The pension application required a marriage certificate; however, the state of New York didn’t issue such documents at that time.
 Signed depositions served as proof of marriage instead.
 This proved a problem since most of the people who attended the Cooper wedding were likely illiterate, as claimed by Dorothea’s representative to the pension board.

 Eventually, Dorothea produced some acceptable form of proof or deposition, and the government granted her a pension of $6 a month for ten years, which was later extended for additional years.
 She remarried twice but both husbands died before her.